 What you need to do is provide her with a less-than-comfortable situation for a number of days which will reduce her body temperature.

 The best option is to have a cage or hutch with a wire floor.
-A wire pet cage like the one pictured below, sitting up off the ground on bricks or wood, will keep cool air circulating on her undersides even if she chooses to sit down.
+A large, wire pet cage or crate, sitting up off the ground on bricks or wood, will keep cool air circulating on her undersides even if she chooses to sit down.
 It needs to be in a draughty spot, but not exposed to the weather and elements.
-Keep the cage within your chicken run or in an open shed, and give her ad lib food and water.
+Keep the cage within your chicken run or in an open shed, and give her food and water.
 Keep her locked up for four days.

-If after release she goes back to a nest, put her back in it for another four days, but if she has been broody and sitting for only a day or two she should be right after four days and start to lay again.
+If after release she goes back to a nest, put her back in the cage/crate for another four days.
+But you should find, if she has been broody for only a day or two, four days tends to work.

 If you have left her sitting on a nest for more than a week, then it is going to take about two weeks to stop her broodiness, and then at least a month before her ovaries will start producing eggs again.

-You can put several broodies together in the same cage if there is enough room.
+You can put several broodies together in a pen or run if there’s enough room.
 Be aware of the pecking order though, as hens can be quite vicious to each other.

 Some breeds are better at motherhood than others.
-As has been said earlier, some of the heavy heritage breeds can make excellent mothers and can easily cover 15 or more eggs and hatch them successfully.
+Some of the heavy heritage breeds can make excellent mothers and can easily cover 15 or more eggs and hatch them successfully.

 Bantams make some of the most consistent and reliable mother hens and their capacity is only limited by their size.
-Silkies have the reputation of being good broodies but be aware that their chicks can sometime become tangled up in their fluffy undercarriage, especially when the feathers are wet.
+Silkies have the best reputation, but be aware that their chicks can sometimes become tangled up in their fluffy breast feathers, especially when the feathers are wet.